WereBear

 The WereBears were a series of teddy bears released in 1983 in the United Kingdom.
 They were created by George Nicholas, a muralist and managing director with Impact Murals, philanthropist and director of his charity Art For Their Sake, cartoonist, animator, and author, so that boys could have teddy bears without worrying about being bullied.
 Nicholas gave the handling of distribution of the toys to UK-based toy company Hornby.
 The bears were designed in a way that their "normal" head functioned as a hood, and by turning the head inside out it would reveal the "were" face.

+Werebears was purchased from George Nicholas in 2026 by Exeter based toy manufacturer KTL with plans to bring the brand back to life to a global audience.

 History

 Four bears were originally released in 1983.
 The bears were named Grizzler, Howler, Fang, and Gums.
 Each bear came with a story tape narrated by Oliver Postgate of Bagpuss fame, with one side explaining how the WereBears came to be and the other telling the individual bear's own adventure.
 In 1986, another line of teddies called the TerrorTeds were created.
 A fifth WereBear named Growler was released the same year.

+Werebears was purchased from George Nicholas in 2026 by Exeter based toy manufacturer KTL with plans to bring the brand back to life to a global audience.

+Two new plush products were released to the UK market.
+The Collab with Baby Three (The Asian blind box) and Werebears x Tokyo which is a more Manga look of Werebears.
+These are very small launches to bring the brand back into consumers minds.

+The massive Squishy Dumpling craze in the toy aisle in 2026 also go a Werebears feel.
+With the introduction of Were-baos.

+Featuring all original Werebears in Dumpling form.